-I’ll guess the odds are ten to one you came away thinking that Jesus wasn’t being serious.
-Afterall, Jesus is the kindest person there is.
+Odds are ten to one you came away thinking that Jesus wasn’t serious.
+After all, Jesus is the kindest person there is.
 He healed people.
-Surely He doesn’t want us to go around maiming ourselves.
-Then you looked around your church and saw that no one had actually chopped off their hands and so you took comfort in the fact that everyone thought the same way as you did.
+Surely he doesn’t want us to go around maiming ourselves.
+Then you looked around your church and saw that no one had actually chopped off their hands, so you took comfort in the fact that everyone thought the way as you did.
 There’s safety in numbers.

 No doubt this is an uncomfortable pair of verses.
 Maybe you don’t think about them that much.
-But your interpretation of Jesus’ words is extremely important!
-So let’s cut to the chase with this question: was Jesus being figurative or literal when He made this statement?
-If you think He was using a figure of speech, how do you know that He wasn’t speaking metaphorically all of the time?
-Do you just assume that anytime Jesus said something that was tough to swallow that He was speaking figuratively?
-Or if you think Jesus was being literal, what are you going to do about it?
-Have you done what He said or have you ignored Him?
+But how you interpret Jesus’ words is extremely important.
+So let’s cut to the chase: was Jesus being figurative or literal when he made this statement?
+If you think he was using a figure of speech, how do you know that he wasn’t speaking metaphorically at other times?
+Do you just assume that anytime Jesus said something hard he was speaking figuratively?
+Or if you think Jesus was being literal, have you done what he said?
+Or have you ignored him?
 Hmm.
 It seems your choice is presumption or disobedience.
 This is a tricky one.
-Let’s look more closely at the arguments for each conclusion.
+Let’s look at the arguments for each conclusion.

 Was Jesus speaking figuratively?